mark-mcdermott/drivetracks-wip-nuxt3/README.md

   <Home />
 </template>
 ```
-- `npm run dev` -> Should be a nice looking homepage now
+- `npm run dev` -> Should be a decent looking homepage now
 - `^ + c`

 ### Layout